-Abstract/Elaborate - Show me more or less detail This rather general task is supported in many different ways.
+Abstract/Elaborate - Show Me More or Less Detail This rather general task is supported in many different ways.
 Various general purpose lenses have been proposed that show more detail through magnification.
-The lens technique by van Ham and van Wijk [vHvW04] provides access to more details via automatic expansion of clusters in a hierarchical graph.
-Vertices that are no longer in the focus of the lens are automatically collapsed to higher levels of abstraction.
+The lens technique by van Ham and van Wijk [vHvW04] provides access to more or less details about clusters in a hierarchical graph.
+Nodes approached with the lens are automatically expanded, whereas nodes that are no longer in the focus of the lens are automatically collapsed.
+An application of this lens to a small world graph is shown in Figure 11(e).

-Filter - Show me something conditionally Filtering according to specific criteria, while still maintaining a global overview is an important task when exploring data.
+Filter - Show Me Something Conditionally Filtering according to specific criteria, while still maintaining a global overview is an important task when exploring data.
 In some cases, filtering even acts as an enabling technique for the visualization.
-For example, the filtering capabilities of TrajectoryLenses [KTW\13] enable the visual exploration of massive movement data.
+For example, the filtering capabilities of TrajectoryLenses [KTW13] enable the visual exploration of massive movement data.
 Filtering can be done according to origins and destinations of movements, regions passed by movements, and time intervals spanned by movements.
+Figure 11(f) shows a lens with an origin (O) filter.

-Connect - Show me related items Once the user has focused attention on data items of interest, the exploration usually continues with related or similar data.
-The Bring & Go approach [MCH\09] is a lens-like technique that supports navigation to related items in graphs.
-All vertices that are related (i.e., connected) to a focus area are brought close to the focus.
-Clicking triggers an animated trip to a selected vertex.
+Connect - Show Me Related Items Once the user has focused attention on data items of interest, the exploration usually continues with related or similar data.
+The Bring & Go approach [MCH^{}09] is a lens-like technique that supports navigation to related items in graphs.
+All nodes that are related (i.e., connected) to a focus node are brought close to the focus.
+Clicking on a connected node triggers an animated trip to that node.
+Figure 11(g) depicts an example where Sydney (SYD) has been selected as the focus.
+Airports directly connected to SYD are arranged on concentric circles depending on their relative distance.

-Already the limited number of approaches briefly mentioned in this section indicate that lenses are broadly applied in visualization for different data and different tasks.
-As it is impossible to describe the existing lens techniques in greater detail here, the reader is referred to the original publications collected and categorized according to data type and task in Table 1.
+This section illustrated that lenses are broadly applicable to various data and tasks.
+As we could only briefly describe a few selected lens techniques, the reader is referred to Table 1, which categorizes 50 original publications according to data type and user task.
 Still more references and additional brief captions are collected in the appendix.